Septic systems, wells, plumbing and drainage FAQ

 Who should I contact for septic system (including drainfields), well, or plumbing questions?

 Contact Public Health - Seattle & King County at 206-477-8050 for questions related to septic systems, drainfields, wells and plumbing.

 Also contact Public Health with as-built (septic system 'maps'), gas piping, pump and septic tanks, and OSS (on-site sewage systems) questions.

 Please refer to information Public Health offers about septic systems at www.kingcounty.gov/healthservices/health/ehs/wastewater.aspx and plumbing permits at www.kingcounty.gov/healthservices/health/ehs/plumbing.aspx.

 Note: These Public Health services and Environmental Health staff are located in Eastgate.
-Customers may also communicate with Public Health’s Sanitarian-of-the-Day at the DPER office building in Snoqualmie through a video kiosk Monday, Tuesday, and Wednesday 8:00 – 10:00 AM.
+Customers may also communicate with Public Health’s Sanitarian-of-the-Day at the DPER office building in Snoqualmie on Tuesday, 7:30 - 11:30 AM and Thursday, 1:00 - 3:00 PM.